(Equivariant) Cohomology of Homogeneous Spaces Associated with Composition Algebras: Introduction

 Our previous theorem serves as a warm-up for a result that provides much more algebraic information on a general family of homogeneous spaces.
 Let $G$ be a connected reductive algebraic group defined over a field $k$.
 Let $\sigma : G\to G$ be an automorphism of $G$ such that $\sigma^2 = id$.
 Let $G^\sigma :=\{g\in G \mid \sigma(g) = g\}$.
 If a closed subgroup $H \subseteq G$ satisfies $G^\sigma \subseteq H \subseteq N_G(G^\sigma)$, where $N_G(G^\sigma)$ is the normalizer of $G^\sigma$ in $G$, then the homogeneous space $G/H$ is called a {\em symmetric space}.
 In this terminology, a simple but key proposition that we based our work is the following observation.

-\begin{Proposition} Let $C$ be an associative composition algebra over a field $k$.
+\begin{prop} Let $C$ be an associative composition algebra over a field $k$.
 Let $D$ be a composition subalgebra of $C$ such that $C$ is obtained from $D$ by the Cayley-Dickson doubling process.
 For $n\geq 1$, let $G$ (resp. $H$) denote $\mathbf{GL}(n,C)$ (resp. $\mathbf{GL}(n,D)$).
-Then the homogeneous space $G/H$ is a symmetric space. \end{Proposition} For background on composition algebras and their construction using the Cayley-Dickson doubling process, we recommend the monograph~\cite{VeldkampSpringer}.

-Projective modules over fields are simply vector spaces.
-In particular, the rank of a vector space $V$ over a field is the sole invariant of the (module) isomorphism class of $V$.
-For projective modules over associative algebras, the picture is much more complicated and interesting.
-In this regard, aside from its usefulness in the proof of our previous theorem, Proposition~\ref{intro:P1} is a key step for our K-theory computations.
-Before stating our main general result, we describe two extreme, though very important, special cases.
+Then, after base change to a splitting field $S$ of $C$, the homogeneous space